 The payment plan is administered by Nelnet Business solutions.
-To sign-up for the payment plan, log into CUNYfirst > Self Service > Student Center, then scroll down and select "Enroll/Manage Payment Plan," which is next to the "make a payment" link.
-Follow the prompts to sign-up for the payment plan.
+To sign-up for the payment plan, log into CUNYfirst > Self Service > Student Center and under the Finance tab select "Enroll/Manage Payment Plan" then follow the prompts to sign-up for the plan.